geerlingguy/ansible-role-jenkins/README.md

 The system hostname; usually `localhost` works fine.
 This will be used during setup to communicate with the running Jenkins instance via HTTP requests.

+    jenkins_http_port: 8080

+The HTTP port for Jenkins' web interface.

     jenkins_jar_location: /opt/jenkins-cli.jar

 The location at which the `jenkins-cli.jar` jarfile will be kept.
 This is used for communicating with Jenkins via the CLI.